Medical expert of the article

 - excessive consumption of alcohol, coffee, smoking;

-Diagnostics of the postmenopausal osteoporosis
+Diagnostics postmenopausal osteoporosis

 - Biochemical markers of bone resorption in urine:

-- ionizing calcium / creatinine;
+- ionizing calcium/creatinine;

 - structural components of type I collagen (pyridoline and deoxypyrininoline);